 Sean Osborn's Clarinet Bio

-Sean Osborn has performed on four continents since his recital debut at the age of seventeen at the Kennedy Center for the Performing Arts.
+Winner of the 2017-18 American Prize in Instrumental Performance, Clarinettist Sean Osborn has performed on four continents since his recital debut at the age of seventeen at the Kennedy Center for the Performing Arts.
 Appointed over nearly 300 other applicants to a position with the Metropolitan Opera Orchestra in 1989, Mr. Osborn was the youngest clarinetist in the history of the Met.
-He has also performed as Principal Clarinet with the New York Philharmonic, Pittsburgh Symphony, Seattle Symphony , and the American Symphony Orchestra.
+He has also performed as guest Principal Clarinet with the New York Philharmonic, Pittsburgh Symphony, Seattle Symphony , and the American Symphony Orchestra.
+His performances and compositions have been positively reviewed by dozens of organizations, including The New York Times, the The Boston Globe, and Gramophone.

 A student of Stanley Hasty at the Eastman School of Music, Mr. Osborn is a graduate of the Curtis Institute of Music and the Interlochen Arts Academy where received its highest honor - the Young Artist Certificate, while studying with Dr. Frank Kowalsky.
 In 1999 he received his Master's Degree from Southern Illinois University, where he studied clarinet with Dr. Eric Mandat and composition with Dr. Frank Stemper.
-He has also given numerous master classes throughout the country, including those at Rice University, Florida State University, The Manhattan School of Music and has been a guest lecturer at the Mannes College of Music.
-In fall of 2006, Sean began teaching clarinet and chamber music at the University of Washington.
+He has also given numerous master classes throughout the world, including those at The Eastman School of Music, Rice University, Universidad Nacional Autonoma de Mexico, and The Manhattan School of Music.
+From 2006-2009, Sean taught clarinet and chamber music at the University of Washington.

 Home